What President Uhuru said to Nyeri residents in mother tongue

 The debate on the 2022 succession is getting more interesting by the day.

-Speaking in his mother tongue at Karatina market, Kirinyaga, yesterday, President Uhuru Kenyatta said he would pull a surprise stint on the person to succeed him.
+Speaking in Kikuyu at Karatina market, President Uhuru Kenyatta said he would pull a surprise stint on the person to succeed him.

 ALSO READ: Harness more renewable energy to reduce cost of power in Kenya